Thinking about visiting Heidelberg? With its beautiful castle, old town, bridge, and hiking trails, it’s a Germany must-see.

 Contents

-Why Visit Heidelberg
+Why Visit Heidelberg & Heidelberg Castle

 Third, the city is quite easy to navigate and easy to get around on foot, so you can definitely see Heidelberg Schloss and other important landmarks in a day.

-Your first stop should be Altstadt (old town) where you’ll find picturesque streets lined with cafés, medieval buildings, and churches.
+Your first stop should be Altstadt (Old Town) where you’ll find picturesque streets lined with cafés, medieval buildings, and churches.
 Highlights include the Marktplatz (main square), the Church of the Holy Spirit, and the Rathaus (town hall).

 Another must see is the Alte Brücke (old bridge), a stone bridge spanning the river Neckar and connecting two sides of historic Heidelberg.
 Take a stroll or book a river cruise to get great views and a unique perspective of the castle and the city.